 As a regulatory body, we must comply with the Personal Information Protection Act (PIPA).
 The purpose of PIPA is to recognize the right of the individual to have their personal information protected and the need of the organization to collect, use and disclose personal information for reasonable purposes.

 We collect, use and disclose personal information for the purpose of regulating dental assisting, which includes conducting registrations, managing the continuing competence program, and conducting investigations regarding professional conduct.
 The information we collect includes names, contact information, educational information, payment information, as well as employment history and competence records.
 All information provided becomes part of a registrant’s record.
 At registration and renewal, individuals authorize us to collect, use and disclose personal information as required for reasonable matters including fulfillment of statutory requirements.

 We collect information in text format, submitted by the registrants, through registration and renewal applications, by mail, fax, or electronic submission by email or through our website.
 Some contact and employer information is collected verbally, by telephone or in person.
-Registration records are maintained indefinitely, to ensure that a past registrant’s records can be accessed to enable the return to practice.
+Registration records are maintained indefinitely, to ensure that a past registrant’s records can be accessed to fulfill our regulatory role.

 Protection of Personal Information

 Paper files are stored in locked filing cabinets which are only accessible to our staff, and are kept away from public view.

 Our electronic records are maintained in an online system which is protected by authentication processes, with access available only to our staff or to the respective registrant.
 We secure your personal identifiable information on computer servers in a controlled, secure environment, protected from unauthorized access.
 When personal information (such as a credit card number) is transmitted, it is protected through the use of encryption, such as the Secure Socket Layer (SSL) protocol.